 Vienna is one of my dream cities to live in – beautiful buildings, rich history, yummy food, and incredible social benefit systems.
 One could easily spend days just exploring the many museums and heritage sites in Vienna.

-In fact, the city center of Vienna is compact that visitors could easily get around on foot, by tram, or subway.
-I would recommend tourists to make full use of the Vienna Pass that offers free access to numerous top sights and attractions with fast-track entry.
+In fact, the city center of Vienna is compact that visitors could easily get around on foot, by tram, or by subway.
+I would recommend tourists to make full use of the Vienna Pass which offers free access to numerous top sights and attractions with fast-track entry.
 So, that’s what I did and let’s dive into Vienna’s history and all the must-sees and dos!

 Vienna Ring Road, or the Ringstrasse, is a 5.3km circular grand boulevard around the inner city of Vienna since 1857.
 Palaces, museums, opera houses, and many monuments were built along this road.
 Vienna Ring Tram runs along this road and hence, taking the Ring Tram could be a good way to kick off your trip and have an overview of what the city has in store for you.
 You might see a number of sights like the State Opera (Staatsoper), Museumsquartier, Parliament, Prater Hauptallee, and Rathaus (City Hall), Ottakringer Street, Ankeruhr, and Staftpark on the tram.
 If you would like to get out of at these stops, you may consider taking the 29 Ring Tram routes (but none of these lines cover the entire loop except the Ring Tram).